An MGA Restoration

 [fresh_paint]

 Now it was time for the careful reassembly.
 First was the body tub.
 I needed to find plenty of help to carefully set this cumbersome hulk of metal back in place without damaging my fresh paint job.
 As luck would have it, I had some unexpected visitors one Sunday morning.
-Of all people, it was my friend from Florida!
-He even brought his Dad, Wife, Mother, and kids along for this "surprise" visit!
+Of all people, it was my friend from Florida who sold the car to me!
+He even brought his dad, wife, mother, son and daughters along for this "surprise" visit!
 Just as they arrived, another friend happened to stop by for a visit.
-Wow!
-Someone pinch me!!
-Little did they know, they were about to be put to work!
-About a half-hour later, with a little adjustment here and there, the tub fit very nicely and was bolted into place.
+What great timing!
+Little did they know, they would be put to work!
+About a half-hour later, with a few adjustments here and there, the tub fit back on the chassis very nicely, and was bolted into place.

 [visitors]